ameyer95/antidote-1/aec/README.txt

   as defined in Section 5.2.

 The tool exits with an error if necessary flags are not included or if multiple conflicting flags are provided.
-Of the flags above, Exactly one of `-t TESTINDEX` and `-T` needs to be used, and at most one of `-a NUM_DROPOUT` and `-V NUM_DROPOUT` may be used (when neither is present, the tool performs the concrete training/classification algorithm).
+Of the flags above:
+Exactly one of `-t TESTINDEX` and `-T` needs to be used;
+At most one of `-a NUM_DROPOUT` and `-V NUM_DROPOUT` may be used (and when neither is present, the tool performs the concrete DTrace algorithm).

 Additionally, the -d, -t, -a, and -V flags support sets of arguments, where all combinations of the parameters are run.
 For example, the single command